berlinplan/berlinplan.github.io/readme.md

 ## You may send an Email if you think

-If you also think that Bill Gates or Google will not develop such a platform but we will then please send us an email
+Bill Gates, Google, or any government will not and should not create this platform; it's up to the people.

 Email: theberlinplan@gmail.com

 > At 150 volunteers, participation instructions will be emailed.
 Your input on choosing the initial group platform (e.g., WhatsApp, Telegram) is valued.

-#### How should this content be distributed correctly?

-> <sub> Posting this content on TV, social media, or other psychopathic platforms and profiting from it or gaining notoriety is morally wrong unless (Over)society determines otherwise.
-However, individuals are **free** to create websites, distribute the content, form groups, and potentially receive compensation for their efforts.
-These groups may also merge in the future.

-**Calculating Compensation:** With 8 hours of daily work, if 1 out of 48 approached individuals pays, with each interaction lasting 10 minutes, it would require €100 per book based on the minimum wage of €12.5 per hour.
-However, a more suitable price range for affordability is €10-€20. </sub>
+<sub> **Calculating Compensation:** With 8 hours of daily work, if 1 out of 48 approached individuals pays, with each interaction lasting 10 minutes, it would require €124 per copy based on the minimum wage of €12.5 per hour and printing costs.
+As this price is not affordable for most, any lower price would be acceptable. </sub>

 #### Alms of science is its distribution (200)

-> This content is free.

-## Did you come across this page on the street?

-You might want to consider sending the person compensation for his effort.
+## This content is free.
+If you wish to pay the paper, ink and time costs of the person who provided you with this copy

-#### Name: Berlin Plan
+#### Name: AJ Mehr
 #### IBAN: DE73500105175414887887

 #### Paypal: theberlinplan@gmail.com